hakimel/reveal.js/scala-way.md

 ## Implicit Conversions <!-- .slide: data-auto-animate -->
 - DO NOT DO IMPLICIT CONVERSIONS
-- Might cause lots of trouble
+- Might cause lots of troubles
 - Interrupt reasoning about the code

 ```scala